Reading time 7 minutes.

 • What is your phone number?

-Should you apply for a marriage-based Green Card, expect to be asked these questions about your spouse, too.
+If you are applying for a marriage-based Green Card, your spouse may be asked some of these basic questions as well.

 • How tall are you?